Essential Utilities Inc (WTRG) vs. Its Peers: A Comparison - News Heater

-Essential Utilities Inc (NYSE: WTRG) has a price-to-earnings ratio of 18.46x that is above its average ratio.
+Essential Utilities Inc (NYSE: WTRG) has a price-to-earnings ratio of 19.30x that is above its average ratio.
 Additionally, the 36-month beta value for WTRG is 0.77.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

-The average price predicted by analysts for WTRG is $50.75, which is $18.16 above the current price.
 The public float for WTRG is 263.88M and currently, short sellers hold a 1.35% ratio of that float.
-The average trading volume of WTRG on October 04, 2023 was 1.20M shares.
+The average trading volume of WTRG on October 11, 2023 was 1.24M shares.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.